AnnaM-C/Deepfake-Video-Detector/README.md

 In the `main.py` file change the paths linking to training/validation/testing splits text files on the following lines: 209, 210, 220, 224, 291, 299, 331, 332, 333

+# :computer: Experiment Recommendations

+We experimented with 4, 8, 16, 32 frames per chunk and various batch sizes with a fixed chunk size (32 frames per chunk).
+We found chunk size outperformed benchmarks and ran quicker than the largest chunk sizes so we recommend using this size for training and testing.
+This can be set in the config files next to `CHUNK_LENGTH`

+* DeepFakePhys best model is trained with 32 frames per chunk

+* MultiModelPhys best model is trained with 16 frames per chunk

-## Training on Neural Textures and Testing on Neural Textures With Multi-Model PhysNet
+## Training on Neural Textures and Testing on Neural Textures With Multi-Model PhysNet (MMP) or DeepFakePhys

-STEP 1: Modify `./configs/train_configs/UBFC_FF_PHYSNET_BASIC.yaml`
+STEP 1: Modify `./configs/train_configs/UBFC_FF_PHYSNET_BASIC.yaml` (see below for explaination of parameters)

-STEP 2: Update `MODEL_PATH` to `"final_model_release/UBFC-rPPG_PhysNet_DiffNormalized.pth`

-STEP 3: Run `python main.py --config_file ./configs/train_configs/UBFC_FF_PHYSNET_BASIC.yaml`
+STEP 2: Run `python main.py --config_file ./configs/train_configs/UBFC_FF_PHYSNET_BASIC.yaml`

-Note 1: To train a single PhysNet backbone classifier which we call DeepFakePhys, replace the model name `MultiPhysNetModel` with `PhysNet`.
+Note 1: To train a single PhysNet backbone classifier which we call DeepFakePhys see explaination below of parameters to change in the config

-Note 2: The following configs are used for training 3DResNet-18 and XceptionNet `KINETICS_FF_RESNET3D_BASIC.yaml` and `NOPRETRAIN_FF_XCEPTION_BASIC.yaml`, respectively.
+Note 2: To test without training, set hyperparameter settings as described below.
+MMP's weights are `best_trained_multimodelphysnet.pth` and DeepFakePhys are `best_trained_deepfakephysclassifier.pth` under the `pretrained` folder.

-## Testing on Face2Face With Multi-Model PhysNet
+## Cross-Dataset Testing on Face2Face With Multi-Model PhysNet or DeepFakePhys

 STEP 1: Modify `./configs/train_configs/UBFC_FF_PHYSNET_BASIC.yaml`